physionetchallenges/physionetchallenges.github.io/2026/faq/index.md

 No, the execution environment has no network access.
 However, there is network access while we are building your Docker image.
 If you need to download something, you can put a download command in the Dockerfile.

+<a name="save-files"></a>__Can I preprocess the training data or otherwise save files to disk during training or inference?__

+Yes, your training and inference code should save files to the `/tmp` folder.
+You can expect to have on the order of 1 TB of available storage space, including your code and excluding the data, but free space may vary.
+Any files written to `/tmp` will not be preserved or accessible after training or inference completes.

 <a name="persistent-filesystem"></a>__Can I save something to the container's filesystem during training and access it during inference?__